 For more than 40 years we have been an integral and visible part of the property development industry in Queensland, representing thousands of members, running thousands of events, and preparing thousands of submissions.

-Over the years we’ve recognised the local differences that require on the ground industry representation.
-Responding to this important requirement, we’ve grown to represent all of Queensland through our regional branch structure.
+Over the years we have recognised the local differences that require on the ground industry representation.
+Responding to this important requirement, we have grown to represent all of Queensland through our regional branch structure.